Reporting an Incident

 For emergency assistance call 911 or RIT Public Safety at 585-475-3333 (voice) | 585-205-8333 (text)

-If you or someone else is in need of assistance or has a concern that should be addressed please report using one of the methods below.
+For all other concerns, please consider filing a report using one of the links below.
 If you have questions about any of the reporting processes listed below, you can ask them confidentially by contacting the RIT Ombuds Office.

 Your concern for the health and safety of the RIT community is appreciated.
 If you encounter an individual not adhering to current COVID-19 protocols, follow our RIT community expectations guidance and try communicating directly with the individual.
 If you observe ongoing violations related to COVID-19 protocols, please complete a COVID-19 report.